Wolf, goat and cabbage problem: Solution

-Thus there are seven crossings, four forward and three back.
+There are seven crossings: four forward and three back.

-Note: the key to the solution is realizing that one can bring things back (emphasized above).
+The key to the solution is realizing that the farmer can bring things back (emphasized above).
 This is often unclear from the wording of the story, but never forbidden.
 Knowing this will make the problem easy to solve even by small children.
 The focus of the puzzle is not just task scheduling, but creative thinking, similarly to the Nine dots puzzle.

 Occurrence and variations

 The puzzle is one of a number of river crossing puzzles, where the object is to move a set of items across a river subject to various restrictions.